jeniantai/Fake-Painting-Detector/README.md

 8) Summarize result on test set

 ## Result
-xgBoost delivered 90% accuracy in classifying the 'Bad Buys'
+xgBoost delivered 90% accuracy in classifying the 'Bad Buys', which is better than Random Forest.